 Most people have changes in how their bowel works following surgery and/or radiotherapy for rectal cancer.

-Many people find that their bowel habits don’t go back to being exactly as they were before treatment.
+You may find your bowel habits don’t go back to the same as they were before treatment.
 It may take at least a year for things to settle down.
-With time, bowel symptoms usually become less troublesome and most people find they get into a new routine that’s normal for them.
+Over time, bowel symptoms usually become less troublesome.
+Most people find they get into a new routine that becomes normal for them.

-If bowel problems don’t settle, help is available.
-There are many things that can be done to improve bowel symptoms.
-Ask your doctor for advice.
-They can discuss with you what may help.
+If bowel problems don’t settle, there are many things that can be done to help.
+Your doctor or nurse can give you advice.
 They may also refer you to a specialist in bowel control problems for further assessment and treatment.